Homepage

 Byfords Cafe

 We are now in the main shopping centre of Holt and there are shops everywhere, selling all kinds of items.
 All the shops are small independent traders, many hidden away in yards, alleys and lanes.
-See for yourself by browsing the different shops below!
+See for yourself by browsing the different shops below - or even better, come to Holt and discover this shoppers paradise for yourself.

 Pottery